php-ru/symfony-docs-ru/components/property_access.rst

 By default a :class:`Symfony\\Component\\PropertyAccess\\Exception\\NoSuchPropertyException` is thrown if the property path passed to :method:`PropertyAccessor::getValue<Symfony\\Component\\PropertyAccess\\PropertyAccessor::getValue>` does not exist.
-You can change this behaviour using the :method:`Symfony\\Component\\PropertyAccess\\PropertyAccessorBuilder::disableExceptionOnInvalidPropertyPath` method::
+You can change this behavior using the :method:`Symfony\\Component\\PropertyAccess\\PropertyAccessorBuilder::disableExceptionOnInvalidPropertyPath` method::